 In addition to our power generation projects, we also have interests in district heating and cooling systems and steam transmission operations.
 Our thermal and chilled water businesses have a steam and chilled water capacity equivalent to approximately 1,506 MW, of which our net ownership interest is 1,379 MW.
 We believe that through our subsidiary NEO Corporation we are one of the largest landfill gas generation companies in the United States, extracting methane from landfills to generate electricity.
 NEO owns 30 landfill gas collection systems and has 56 MW of net ownership interests in related electric generation facilities.
-NEO also has 35 MW of net ownership interest in three small distributed generation facilities.

-We were established in 1989 and are a majority-owned subsidiary of Xcel Energy, Inc. Our headquarters and principal executive offices are located at 901 Marquette Avenue, Suite 2300, Minneapolis, Minnesota 55402-3265.
+NEO also has 35 MW of net ownership interests in 18 small hydroelectric facilities and 6 MW of net ownership interest in three small We were established in 1989 and are a majority-owned subsidiary of Xcel Energy, Inc. Our headquarters and principal executive offices are located at 901 Marquette Avenue, Suite 2300, Minneapolis, Minnesota 55402-3265.
 Our telephone number is (612) 373-5300.